What is Google Drive?

 Google drive is an enhanced version of Google Docs which introduces My Drive.
 This is the new home for all your files.
 Google Drive gives you extra mobility as you can sync files from your computer to My Drive which can be downloaded to your Mac, PC, iPhone, iPad or Android device.
 So, wherever you are, your files can be shared with other users and, if they are Google docs files, edited in real-time.

-- You get 5GB of storage space for uploaded files
+- You get unlimited storage space for files.

 - It allows the upload of all file types

 - It offers optional mobile and desktop clients that allow syncing for offline work

 To start using Google Drive, log into Connect and click on the Google Docs link on the Home tab.
 Using the web interface you can upload, share and edit files in real-time.

 You can sync your My Drive folder with your PC, Mac or mobile device by downloading and installing Google Drive.
 You can drag-and-drop files into the Google Drive folder on you PC/Mac and they will be synced with your online folder.
 You can install Google Drive on multiple devices.